Healthdirect Free Australian health advice you can count on.

 How are bumps, knocks and bruises treated?

-For a knock, bump or bruise, you can reduce the swelling and bruising by using the RICE method:
+For a minor bump, knock or bruise, you can reduce the swelling and bruising by using the RICE method:

 • Ice it with a cold pack or ice wrapped in a cloth.
-Do this for 15 to 20 minutes every 2 to 4 hours for 24 to 48 hours.
+Do this for 10 minutes every 2 to 4 hours.
+Continue to do this for 24 to 48 hours.

-• Elevate the injured part.
-Put the injured area higher than the level of your heart.
+• Elevate the injured area higher than the level of your heart.
 For example, put an injured arm or leg on a few pillows.
-Do not move your arm or leg if you think it might be broken.

-It is a good idea to learn first aid.
+It's also a good idea to learn basic first aid.
 You can find a first aid course in your area or online.

 Can bumps, knocks and bruises be prevented?